zhiruozzr/zhiruozzr.github.io/_pages/about.md

   - /about.html
 ---

-I am Ph.D. candidate in Economics and Econometrics at the University of Adelaide.
-My research
+I am a final-year Ph.D. candidate in Economics and Econometrics at the University of Adelaide.
+My research interests include **Bayesian econometrics**, **time-series analysis**, **panel data methods**, **and machine learning**.

+I am currently on the 2025–2026 economics job market.

 🔥 News
 ======